 Chris Tusa | Editor-in-Chief / Co-Founder

 Chris Tusa is the former Writer-in -Residence at Southeastern Louisiana University.
 His work has appeared in Prairie Schooner, New South, Texas Review, South Dakota Review, storySouth, Connecticut Review, The Southeast Review, and others.
-His debut book of poetry, Haunted Bones, was published by Louisiana Literature Press in 2006, and his debut novel, Dirty Little Angels, was published by the University of West Alabama in 2009.
-Aside from teaching in the English Department at LSU and acting as Editor of Fiction Southeast, he also serves as Contributing Writer for Crixeo.
+His debut book of poetry, Haunted Bones, was published by Louisiana Literature Press in 2006.
+His first two novels (In the City of Falling Stars and Dirty Little Angels), were published by the University of West Alabama.
+His third novel, The Yellow Girl, is agented and currently being considered for publication.
+Aside from teaching in the English Department at LSU and acting as Editor of Fiction Southeast, he also serves as Contributing Writer for Country Roads Magazine.

 Michael Garriga | Editor-at-Large / Co-Founder